perda.analyzer.analyzer#

 • server_data (SingleRunData) – The server data to compare against.

-• timestamp_tolerance_ms (int, optional) – Timestamp tolerance used to match points between streams.
+• timestamp_tolerance_s (float, optional) – Timestamp tolerance in seconds used to match points between streams.
+Defaults to 0.002 (2 ms).

 • diff_rtol (float, optional) – Relative tolerance for value comparison (numpy.isclose).